Live View (Parts Lost)

-To open the Live View, go to the blue, Live View button located in the upper right-hand side of the Top Navigation menu below the Admin, Settings, and About buttons.
-Clicking on it will open a new enVision Live window, displaying the Available Views to choose from.
+Within the Envision Browser window, the blue, Live View button is located in the upper right hand side of the Top Navigation menu below the Admin, Settings, and About buttons.
+Clicking on it will open a new enVision Live window, displaying the Available Views.

 Selecting an Object

-Select an Object from the Available Views menu.
-It contains all the current available plant floor grids.
+The Available Views menu contains all the current available plant floor grids.
 To proceed, click on a Plant Floor object, this will now open the enVision Live view module.

-The Initial View, of the enVision Live module, is split into several view panes, including the Main Plant Floor grid, the Top 5 Menu Graphs, and the Multi view pane below the Main Plant Floor View.
-At a glance, you can view the Objects and their current status on the Main Plant Floor grid, represented by the live view color code located in the upper left-hand side of the browser.
-You can also zoom in, pan, and scroll over any station.
+Upon opening the enVision Live, the module is split into several view panes, including the Main Plant Floor grid, the Top 5 Menu Graphs, and the Multi view pane below the Main Plant Floor View.
+At a glance, you can view the Objects and their current status on the Main Plant Floor grid, represented by the color code.
+You can also zoom in and see the details of each and every Object.

 The Main display initially displays the Plant Floor grid.
 It is also used to display the Details option from the left side Top 5 graphs, and the Current Shift table.

 The Top Menu Graphs are aligned on atop of the other.
 It starts with the Top 5 Lost Overall, Top 5 Stations By Overcycle, Top 5 Stations by Faults (Parts Lost), Top 5 Stations by Rejects (Parts Lost), and display cards displaying the previous shift (or last shift with data) and the current shift.
 All of these graphs are put on a table when the Details button is selected.

 Clicking on the current shift will open a Current Shift Table window.
 This window will give the hourly data of the previous shift as well as the current shift.
 Click on the Current Shift Card to close the table and go back the Plant Floor grid.